← Back to Blog

 What This Means for the Analysis You See

-When a Pro report states a median transaction price of AED 1,340/sqft for a specific project, that figure comes from DLD registered closing prices for that project in BigQuery — not from a portal listing, a broker brochure, or a developer marketing sheet.
+When a paid website report states a median transaction price of AED 1,340/sqft for a specific project, that figure comes from DLD registered closing prices for that project in BigQuery — not from a portal listing, a broker brochure, or a developer marketing sheet.
 When it shows a gross yield calculation, the rent figure comes from Ejari registered contracts for that building and the price figure comes from DLD registered transactions for that building.

 The DLD data is not perfect.
 Like any government registry, it has lags between transaction and registration, gaps in project coverage for very new launches with no registered completions, and occasional data quality issues in historical records.
 Where data is insufficient for a reliable conclusion, the analysis output flags that gap rather than filling it with assumption.
 A project with fewer than 10 registered transactions in the past 12 months will show a confidence qualifier on its yield and price figures.